Guts6667/Y2_P12_SportSee_Rayan-Chambet/sportsee/README.md

 The datas are rendered using Recharts.
 See documentation here: `https://recharts.org/en-US/`

-If you wish to install recharts your self run `npm install recharts` or `yarn add recharts`
+If you wish to install recharts yourself run `npm install recharts` or `yarn add recharts`